Red-Portal/WidebandDoA.jl/docs/src/demonstration.md

 nothing
 ```

-Now that sampling and relabeling is done, let's visualize the posterior samples against the MMSE estimates (posterior mean)
+Now that sampling and relabeling is done, we can visualize the posterior samples against with the minimum mean-squared error (MMSE) estimates (posterior mean).
+The variability of the posterior samples represent the posterior uncertainty:
 ```@example demo
 x_mmse = mean.(x_samples)